 Reputation Risk: Certain ESG-sensitive exposures in our investment portfolio potentially could cause reputational damage to Genworth.
-In 2021, we adopted an ESG policy and formed an Investments ESG Committee to consider the impact of ESG criteria as we seek to continue to manage our investment portfolio prudently.
+In 2021, we adopted an ESG investment policy and formed an Investments ESG Committee to consider the impact of ESG criteria as we seek to continue to manage our investment portfolio prudently.
 We also began the implementation of an internal Investments ESG scoring system to assess our portfolio and to ensure that we are not overly exposed to high-risk assets in this regard.
 The Investments team began the initial build of a platform in 2020 to track and analyze these exposures which was implemented in 2021.
-The platform was used to score the portfolio and perform benchmarking against Genworth's peers in 2021.
-In 2022, the Investments team conducted internal carbon scoring that evaluated both gross emissions and carbon intensity for 70% of our public corporate holdings.
+Approximately 80% of our fixed income portfolio was scored as of the fourth quarter of 2023.
+The investments team conducts peer analysis annually that compares peer exposures to an internally created benchmark measuring common exclusions from ESG indexes.
+The Investments team also conducts internal carbon scoring that tracks both gross emissions and carbon intensity for 70% of our public corporate holdings.
 A more detailed discussion of this work is included in the Risk Management section below.

 Credit Risk: Genworth's investment portfolio is subject to transition risks as climate regulations may impact the profitability of certain industries.
-Our Investments team continues to undertake ESG initiatives that enable us to assess these risks, determine materiality, and consider potential mitigation where appropriate.
+Our Investments team continues to undertake ESG initiatives as part of its overall investment due diligence that enable us to assess these risks, determine impact, and consider potential mitigation where appropriate.
 Genworth has identified the imposition of a carbon pricing mechanism that affects our public energy portfolio as a transition risk that could negatively affect credit risk.
-After conducting an analysis of Greenhouse Gas emissions data associated with our public energy portfolio, we concluded that the credit impacts due to carbon pricing on this portfolio are immaterial.
-We plan to conduct a scenario analysis on our investments portfolio in 2023.
-A more detailed discussion of this planned work is included in the Financial Planning section below.
+After conducting an analysis of greenhouse gas (GHG) emissions data associated with our public energy portfolio, we concluded that the credit impacts due to carbon pricing on this portfolio are insignificant.
+In 2023, utilizing the same climate scenarios modeled for the liability analyses, we evaluated the impact of climate risk on our investment portfolio.
+The combined U.S. Life asset and liability quantitative scenario analyses for LTC and traditional life resulted in insignificant impact.
+This analysis will inform future climate-related disclosures and climate risks assessments.
+A more detailed discussion of this planned work is included in the Scenario Analysis section below.

 Genworth has identified "Cap and Trade" systems as an example of a climate transition risk, and the California Cap-and-Trade Program specifically would be classified under our Risk Framework assessments as a credit risk.
-The California Cap-and-Trade regulation would not directly impact Genworth as we are not considered a significant Greenhouse Gas (GHG) emitter.
+The California Cap-and-Trade regulation would not directly impact Genworth as we are not considered a significant GHG emitter.
 However, it may indirectly result in greater credit risk if high-emitting companies in our portfolio are adversely affected by their inability to comply with cap-and-trade requirements.

 Technology Risk: Genworth considers mandates implemented by governments and regulators that require the use of renewable resources or energy efficiency equipment (those with minimum energy efficiency ratings) as a relevant transition-related technology risk.
 These additional requirements could increase our capital costs associated with the installation of renewable resources or energy efficient equipment replacements, although these costs are likely to be at least partially offset by associated long-term cost savings.